 - Working with groups, such as a group of autistic adolescents on skill-building as they prepare to transition to college.

-As an OT, you will have a choice of settings where you would like to work depending upon your focus, such as hospitals, clinics, or community settings.
-You can specialize in a population of interest, from infants in the neonatal intensive care unit (NICU) to elderly adults interested in staying active and engaged in their community.
+As an OT, you will have a choice of settings where you would like to work depending upon your focus, such as hospitals, schools, clinics, or community settings.
+You can specialize in a population of interest, from infants in the neonatal intensive care unit (NICU) to older adults interested in staying active and engaged in their community.
 If you are interested in advocacy, OT’s are also actively engaged at the community level to help make changes to health-care and mental health regulations.